Beware of the Denial of Christ’s Exclusivity and Atonement and the No-Sinful-Nature Heresy and Heretics

 Notes:

-as you know we continue to war against this finney system of lies that denies Christ’s atonement and what He instructed us to do in taking up the cross and deny self
+As should be obvious, we continue to war against this Charles Finney system of lies that denies Christ’s atonement and what He instructed us to do in taking up the cross and deny self

 No propensity toward sin?